At a Glance

 Are gravity blankets safe for my child?

-Can I use a weighed blanket if I’m pregnant?
+Can I use a weighted blanket if I’m pregnant?

 What are the differences between gravity blankets vs weighted blankets?